Dragon boats will be in the water again in 2020, announces United Way of South Mississippi.

 UWSM also operates PreK4Ward, which offers free preschool to 140 children; savings programs, including the FamilyWize prescription discount card and free tax preparation services; Dolly Parton’s Imagination Library, which delivers one book each month to children from birth to age 5; United Way Readers, which pairs adult volunteers with children to provide reading practice; and the Little Free Library program, which promotes neighborhood book exchanges through free public bookcases.

-For more information on the festival, contact Joshua Wilson, director of marketing and communications, at (228) 896-2213 or at email@example.com.
+For more information on the festival, contact Bailey Waltman, Director of Marketing and Communications, at (228) 896-2213 or at firstname.lastname@example.org

 The festival website is www.uwdragonboat.com.